Healthdirect Free Australian health advice you can count on.

 • infection of the wound or wires

-What happens after an ICD-fitting procedure?
+What should I expect after an ICD fitting procedure?

+It may take a few weeks for you to return to normal activities after the procedure.
 Your doctor will give you advice on how to look after your wound and what exercises or movements you can do in the weeks immediately after the procedure.

 Always check with your doctor or clinic if you are unsure about what you should (or shouldn't) do.